 So, what are some supplements other than caffeine that can potentially improve your alertness and memory retention during long computer sessions?
-In this article, we’ll go over some of the supplements that experts are currently recommending.
+A good supplement is the all-natural supplement offered by Nature Happiness and, in this article, we’ll go over some of the other supplements that experts are currently recommending.

 Cannabidiol (CBD) is a non-psychotropic extract taken from industrial hemp plants, and it’s proven to be one of the world’s most popular herbal supplements.
 CBD has become particularly prized among those who suffer from problems such as anxiety and chronic pain, but research to determine the best and most effective uses for CBD is still ongoing.

 One of the more interesting ideas discovered in the research to determine the benefits of CBD oil from companies like Crescent Canna is that it may promote wakefulness and thus could potentially be a good supplement for long hours of computer use.
 That potential property of CBD was examined in a review published by Current Neuropharmacology in 2014.
 In the review, it was noted that CBD appeared to increase wakefulness in studies on rodents, which seems to contradict the fact that many people use CBD and private label nootropics to combat insomnia.
 If CBD does promote wakefulness, it’s possible that the benefit has something to do with improved overall sleep quality.